wakatime/atom-wakatime/README.md

 3. Click `Settings`.
 Enter your [api key](https://wakatime.com/settings#apikey) from https://wakatime.com/settings#apikey.

+4. Restart Atom.

-4. Use Atom like you normally do and your time will automatically be tracked for you.
+5. Use Atom like you normally do and your time will automatically be tracked for you.

-5. Visit https://wakatime.com to see your logged time.
+6. Visit https://wakatime.com to see your logged time.

 Screen Shots